Personal information management: Managing privacy and the flow of information

 People face a continual evaluation of tradeoffs in deciding what information "flows" into and out of their PSI.
 Each interaction poses some degree of risk to privacy and security.
 Letting out information to the wrong recipients can lead to identity theft.
 Letting in the wrong kind of information can mean that a person's devices are "infected" and the person's data is corrupted or "locked" for ransom.
 By some estimates, 30% or more of the computers in the United States are infected.

 However, the exchange of information, incoming and outgoing, is an essential part of living in the modern world.
 To order goods and services online, people must be prepared to "let out" their credit card information.
 To try out a potentially useful, new information tool, people may need to "let in" a download that could potentially make unwelcome changes to the web browser or the desktop.
 Providing for adequate control over the information, coming into and out of a PSI, is a major challenge.
-Even more challenging is the user interface to make clear the implications for various privacy choices particularly regarding Internet privacy, for example, what are the personal information privacy implications of clicking the "Sign Up" button for use of social media services such as Facebook.
+Even more challenging is the user interface to make clear the implications for various privacy choices particularly regarding Internet privacy.
+What, for example, are the personal information privacy implications of clicking the "Sign Up" button for use of social media services such as Facebook.